terotil/InlineExamples/README.markdown

 InlineExamples
 ==============

-Tired of updating your code examples?
-Sample code, examples, can serve you as both documentation and tests.(*  And you'll have the added bonus of your developer documentation not falling out of sync with your code. (provided you actually run the tests)

-*) In some traditions unit tests are actually called "examples".
-How convinient!
+Sample code, examples, can serve as both documentation and tests.
+(In RSpec tradition tests are actually called "examples".)
+Separating tests from code helps you keep your code shorter and cleaner.
+But it may also keep you from cleaning up your tests.
+They become the "scary basement".

+What if the tests/examples would be mixed in your code?
+Would you write better tests if you'd know more people would look at them?
+Would you write better examples (of the intended and common usage of your lib) if your examples would actually run with tests?

 InlineExamples is in pre development phase, which reads **THIS IS AN UNUSABLE HACK**.
 Looking forward to change that though.